Sign up for our newsletter

 3) Get mentions on authoritative sites

-This is probably the most important aspect of Google E-A-T. The “A” in E-A-T, meaning “Authoritativeness” is most likely determined by your authoritative mentions.
+This is probably the most important aspect of Google E-E-A-T. The “A” in E-E-A-T, meaning “Authoritativeness” is most likely influenced by your authoritative mentions.

 As mentioned previously, Google is getting much better at determining which mentions across the web truly are votes for your business.
-If a link or a mention is easy for you to obtain because you have provided content, paid for the link, or in some way incentivized the site owner to link to you, most likely, this mention will not do much to help.
+If a link or a mention is easy for you to obtain because you have provided content, paid for the link, or in some way incentivized the site owner to link to you, most likely, this mention is not the kind that would be used as a signal in Google’s systems that contributes to your E-E-A-T.

-Legitimate mentions can contribute to your E-A-T. When Barry Schwartz mentions me on SERoundtable, that likely helps improve my perceived authority on the topic of SEO.
+Legitimate mentions can contribute to your E-E-A-T. When Barry Schwartz mentions me on SERoundtable, that likely helps improve the information in the world to support my perceived authority on the topic of SEO.

 Good authoritative mentions are usually difficult to get.
 But, if you want to be known as an authority, it is vitally important that you find ways to get them.